revuedepresse/org.revue-de-presse.spa/CONTRIBUTING.md

 ### About feature request

-If you find yourself wishing for a feature that doesn't exist in Revue de presse, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in Revue des PôtitsChats, you are probably not alone.

 There are bound to be others out there with similar needs.
-Many of the features that Revue de presse has today have been added because our users saw the need.
+Many of the features that Revue des PôtitsChats has today have been added because our users saw the need.

 Please open an issue on our issues list on GitHub which
  - describes the feature you would like to see,